 - A system SHOULD reject any attempt to store components which it does not support.
-A SYSTEM MUST advertise which components are supported through the use of the supportedCalendarComponentSet property. - A system MUST ignore any elements it does not understand.
+A SYSTEM MUST respond with a CalWS:unsupported-calendar-component if such an attempt is made. - A system MUST ignore any elements it does not understand.